 - a.
-Developing an e-Health imple- : mentation plan by early 2010; went to - b.
-Securing and stabilizing funding for both the provincial electronic health records requirements and health region implementation requirements; and - Determining the preferred service delivery structure for IT at the health region level to ensure the realization of one provincial system.
+Developing an e-Health imple- - b.
+Securing and stabilizing funding for both the provincial electronic health records requirements and health region implementation requirements; and - c.
+Determining the preferred service delivery structure for IT at the health region level to ensure the realization of one provincial system.